Actinidia Chinensis, commonly referred to as the Golden Kiwi, is a fruit tree and medicinal plant native to China’s central and eastern provinces.

 Actinidia plant is best known for its edible fruits.
-However, it is also used as ornamentals, a traditional medicine source, and a catnip-like stimulant for cats.
+However, it is also used as an ornamental garden plant, a traditional medicine source, and as a catnip-like stimulant for cats.

 The most popular cultivar, with over 10,000 acres farmed worldwide, is the Zespri SunGold.
 With a season running from May through November, New Zealand is a top growing region, while Italy produces another harvest for nearly year-round coverage.

 A slightly higher vitamin C content and about thirty percent more folate are found in golden Kiwi, while green kiwis have a leg up as a dietary fiber source and are lower in sugar.

 Both varieties of this tropical fruit, in any case, pack a nutritious punch and are a good, delicious addition to any menu.
 Both Green Kiwi and SunGold Kiwifruit have little fat and sodium and no cholesterol.

 Golden kiwis have smoother skin with sweeter, lighter-colored flesh when compared with the typical green variety.
 Golden Kiwi can be used in Salads, Shakes, Smoothies, desserts, and Juices, etc. A simple comparison of the similarities and differences is found here:

 |Pale golden with black seeds